spacefreak86/pyquarantine-milter/README.md

   * **notification_email_replacement_img**
     Path to the image to replace images in e-mails.
 It is hold in memory during runtime.
 Leave it empty to disable.
   * **notification_email_embedded_imgs**
-    Comma-separated list of images to attach to the notification e-mail.
+    Comma-separated list of images to embed into the notification e-mail.
 The Content-ID of each image will be set to the filename, so you can reference it from the e-mail template.
 All images are hold in memory during runtime.
     Leave empty to disable.

 ### Actions